List of US State Capitals (Map and Printable Resources)

 with No Comments

-Washington, D.C., has been the federal capital of the United States since 1800.
-This is the central, highest level of government and leads the entire country, while state governments control individual states.
-Each state has a capital city where the elected government resides.
+Washington, DC has been the federal capital of the United States since 1800.
+While the federal government governs the entire country, each state operates its own government from its designated capital.

 State NameState CapitalsYear Established